 Whats Thai Basil?

-Thai Basil is a variety of basil with a mild aniseed flavour.
+Thai Basil is a variety of basil with a mild aniseed flavor.
 The leaves are slimmer and more pointy.
-The authentic basil to use here is holy basil which is easily available in India too and has an intense flavour so a little goes a long way.
+The authentic basil to use here is holy basil which is easily available in India too and has an intense flavor so a little goes a long way.
 But a good substitute is regular Italian basil.

 Sauces for Thai Basil Chicken

 If you make Asian food regularly at home, you should have these in your pantry.
 You’ll need soy sauce, fish sauce and oyster sauce for this recipe.
-They add all the flavour to this recipe and give it its signature dark colour and caramelised taste.
+They add all the flavor to this recipe and give it its signature dark color and caramelised taste.
 The fish sauce adds that extra funkiness that’s so traditional to Thai food.